magokstad/url-display/README.md

 ### How to use this extension

-To use this extension, simply install it in your browser and it will start working automatically.
+To use this extension, simply install it in your browser (Mozilla store WIP) and it will start working automatically.
 When you switch to a new tab, the current hostname will be briefly displayed on top of the tab.
-The display time can be customized in the extension settings.
+The display time can be customized in the extension settings (WIP).

 ### Contributing